Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 When did cars start becoming heavier?

-Mild steel was able to provide a perfect balance of strength, formability, cost, and design flexibility that the automotive industry needed during its early years.
-It was not until after the gas shortages of the 1970s when the fuel economy standards were adopted in North America, that automakers began to look at increasing the efficiency of their vehicles [4].
+The automotive industry prioritized vehicle capability, durability, and performance during its early years, while fuel efficiency received far less attention.
+It was not until after the fuel shortages of the 1970s and the introduction of fuel economy regulations in North America that automakers began focusing more heavily on improving vehicle efficiency and reducing mass [4].
 However, this trend would not continue for long.

 Added Weight Due to Comfort and Convenience Features